Baron Vincenzo Palumbo1

 Lady Mary Stuart was the daughter of Esmé Stuart, 1st Duke of Lennox and Catherine de Balsac.1,2 She married John Erskine, 19th/2nd Earl of Mar, son of John Erskine, 18th/1st Earl of Mar and Annabel Murray, on 7 December 1592.1 She died on 11 August 1644.

 She was also known as Marie.
-As a result of her marriage, Lady Mary Stuart was styled as Countess of Mar on 7 December 1592.
+After her marriage, Lady Mary Stuart was styled as Countess of Mar on 7 December 1592.
 From 7 December 1592, her married name became Erskine.

 Citations